Back to all programs

 What happens after I submit my application?

-• The shortlist: You’ll be notified if you have made it onto the shortlist by 30 August 2024.
+• The shortlist: You’ll be notified if you have made it onto the shortlist.
 If you are on the shortlist, you’ll be invited to meet online with a member of the First Nations team to finalise a more detailed application (including a breakdown of budget & theory of change) with an accompanying video explaining your project/ program.

 • Final decision: The panel will consider your application.
-You’ll be notified of the outcome of your application by 27 September 2024.
+You’ll be notified of the outcome of your application.
 If you are unsuccessful, there will be an opportunity for you to meet with the First Nations team to get more feedback here.

-• If you are successful, the funds will be released to you by mid-October.
+• If you are successful, the funds will be released to you.

 • Reporting: There’ll be a reporting process, but we’ll keep it simple.
 We’ll tailor this to your needs.